Students learn about literary elements, such as plot and characters, across a number of literary genres. They also do some creative writing.

 Students explore the essential traits of poetry, focusing on figurative language.
 Next, they explain examples of figurative language.
 Finally, they choose subjects and write very brief poems using figurative language.

-Book Report (Fiction)
+Book Review (Fiction)